 Tomatoes are very sensitive to cold nights (below 50 degrees).
 They will either die or simply not grow until it warms up.
 Harden off the young plants before planting in the garden by placing them outdoors for several hours for a week prior to placing them permanently in the garden.
 Avoid direct sun the first two days.
 Then allow the plants to be in the sun for an hour the 3rd and 4th days.
 Finally place the plants in direct sun for the last 3 days (about 4 or 5 hours).
 Then you are ready to transplant in the garden.

 Here is a trick that will not only allow you to plant your tomatoes earlier outdoors, it will also increase your yield and give you earlier ripe tomatoes.
-A week prior to moving your plants outdoors, select a sunny location in your garden where you want to place your tomatoes and cover the ground with black plastic.
+A week prior to moving your plants outdoors, select a sunny location where you want to place your tomatoes and cover the ground with black plastic.
 The plastic will speed the ground warming process and your tomatoes will love the warm soil.
 Some garden shops are selling a red colored plastic for this purpose.
 I have tried it and it does work.

 When transplanting, make sure you dig a hole large enough to accommodate the roots without crowding.
 If using peat pots do not remove the plants from the pots.
 Plant the entire peat pot with the plant still in it.
 If using any other type pots, water the plant prior to removing from the pot.